BenoitEirik/BoPe-Steganography/README.md

 # Programming language and libraries
 - The C language and its standard library (C18 version)
-- The SDL Library (GUI)
+- Qt 5.12 (GUI)
-- CMake (MakeFile generator)

-# Contribute to the project
-Welcome to those who want to contribute.
-I am currently alone in carrying out my project.
-If you want to contribute to the project, you are welcome to do so on condition that you inform me and respect the license.
-This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

-# Version
-No version has been released yet.
-You will soon be able to compile the source code.